-Paper clutter results from multiple factors, including mental health issues such as depression and anxiety, improper time management and organizational skills, or having too many items to manage.
+There are many factors that can cause paper clutter to build up, including mental health issues, such as depression and anxiety, improper time management and organizational skills, or having too many things to manage and not enough time.

-In this guide, we’ll discuss how to have an organized paper filing system to help you sort and manage your papers.
+In this guide, we’ll explain how you can have an organized filing system to help you sort and manage your paperwork and important documents.

 What is a paper filing system?

-A paper filing system is a cabinet, box, or set of drawers that stores and organizes paper to help you become more efficient and productive.
+A paper filing system is a cabinet, box, or set of drawers where you can store and organize your papers to help you become more efficient and productive.
+The type and size of the filing system you choose will depend on how much paperwork you have to sort out and store.

-The filing system typically comes with labels, shelves, drawers, or other sorting compartments where important documents won’t easily tear, get lost, or get dirty.
+This type of filing system typically comes with labels, shelves, drawers, or other sorting compartments where important documents won’t easily tear, get lost, or get dirty or damaged.

-The most common type of paper filing system is a filing cabinet, but a portable file organizer box or a mesh hanging file organizer can also work as an office or home filing system.
+The most common type of filing system for papers is a filing cabinet, but a portable file organizer box or a mesh hanging file organizer can also work as an office or home filing system.

 - Project files